AdaCore/spark2014/docs/guidance/main.rst

    end record;

 You can also annotate private types with the ``Default_Initial_Condition`` aspect, which allows defining a property which should hold whenever a variable of this type is initialized by default.
 When no property is provided, it defaults to ``True`` and implies that the type can be safely initialized by default.
-If the full view of the type is in SPARK, a single initialization check will be issued for such a type at the type's
+This provides a way to specify that objects of that type should be considered as fully initialized by default, even if not all components of that type are initialized by default.
+For example, in the case of type ``Stack`` below, the object ``S`` of type ``Stack`` is seen as initialized even though the component ``Content`` of ``Stack`` is not initialized by default.
+If the full view of the type is in SPARK, a single initialization check will be issued for such a type at the type's declaration.
+For example, GNATprove issues a message to point out that type ``Stack`` is not fully initialized by default, even if its ``Default_Initial_Condition`` aspect makes this promise:
-declaration:

 .. code-block:: ada